 Q20.
 To make a scatterplot in JMP, you can just alter the graph from the Fit Y by X output.
 Change the color of the regression line under the linear fit box red arrow, alter the axes and annotate the figure to add the R2, F(dfs) and p-value (go up to the hidden toolbar and find the annotate tool).
 Try this – turn the line black, increase the size of each point to “Large” (under the Bivariate Fit red arrow) and copy and paste that scatterplot below (using the fat cross selection tool).
 Also, paste the equation just below the graph – titled “Linear Fit”.

-Now, switch your X and Y variables, to do (DBH = Y, Height = X), and perform a Regression analysis using JMP.
+Now, switch your X and Y variables, to do (DBH = X, Height = Y), and perform a Regression analysis using JMP.

 Q21.
 Insert your scatterplot for this second regression below.